 She thought she would only have a couple of days with her after birth but it proved to be an entire lifetime.

 Giving your child up for adoption is an extremely bittersweet situation.
 You have to part with a being you nurtured with your own body while still being practical that you won't be able to raise them in the way they deserve.
 Schauna Austin had to go through something similar as she gave birth to her son at 20 years of age.
-She did give him up for adoption but his adoptive parents decided they wanted to include Austin every step of the way, per CBS News.
+She did give him up for adoption but his adoptive parents decided they wanted to include Austin every step of the way, reported CBS News.

 Austin claimed she gave birth to the boy and named him Riley and held him for a continuous 72 hours.
 She said, "It was perfect.
 I knew I would have him for a short time, so I made every minute count of it.
 I didn't sleep for three days."
 The child was adopted by another family and they named him Steven.
 Closed adoptions keep the identities of the adoptive and biological parents anonymous.
 However, that only lasted for about a week in Austin's case.